Lower Hutt's walking and cycling network is scheduled to grow over the next few years, with new cycleways and shared paths developed on key routes.

 Other major routes

-The NZ Transport Agency is developing plans for safe cycling routes in the State Highway 2 corridor from Petone to Melling, and Petone to Ngauranga.
+The NZ Transport Agency is developing plans for Safe Cycling Routes (NZTA Website) in the State Highway 2 corridor from Petone to Melling, and Petone to Ngauranga.

 Read about the Rimutaka Cycle Trail: a new tourism venture for the region and part of Nga Haerenga, The New Zealand Cycle Trail initiative.
 Our shared paths also form part of this project.